From the Tree of Life to celebrating Ramadan with locals, here are my takeaways from an eventful Bahrain layover.

 Before diving into this guide, make sure you know the requirements for visiting Bahrain.
 Depending on where you are from, you may require a visa.
 Check out the official Bahrain government website for visa requirements or use the form below to see if you need one.

-I am Canadian and required a Visa.
+I am Canadian and require a Visa.
 Thankfully, getting one is fairly simple through the official site.
 With about 15-minutes of clicking and paying a small fee, I submitted my application for an eVisa.
 It was in my email inbox less than three days later.

 If the above is a little too much effort for you, iVisa.com offers visa application services and can do the leg work on your behalf.